Consumer medicine information

 Some medicines may interfere with TRIMBOW and affect how it works.
 These include:

-• medicines for treating high blood pressure, heart conditions and abnormal heart rhythms (such as digoxin, quinidine, disopyramide, procainamide)
+• medicines for treating high blood pressure and heart problems (such as digoxin, quinidine, disopyramide, procainamide)

 • medicines to treat migraines